Table of Contents

 As simply not paying the annual fee would get a company to be struck off, many have resorted to this method to effectively put an entity out of operation.
 For struck-off entities, there’s a waiting period of 7 years during which remedial action can be taken to bring them back in good standing.
 Either by taking care of any unfinished payments or ending any previously imposed legal proceedings pre-struck off.

-The suspended state of a delisted entity, however, is still susceptible to certain problems such as racking up additional late payment penalties or being on a line of costly lawsuits.
+However, the suspended state of a delisted entity is still susceptible to certain problems such as racking up additional late payment penalties or being on a line of costly lawsuits.
 Stakeholders are also exposed to this liability as they are effectively responsible for any remaining encumbrances that befell the company before it was struck off.

-Struck-off companies are provided with a brief transitional period to settle their remaining affairs in a timely manner.
+Struck-off companies are provided with a brief transitional period to settle their remaining affairs promptly.

 Restoration of dissolved companies